20 Hours of DUI Treatment

 - Healthy Relationships – Look at what is and isn’t a healthy relationship.
 Identify techniques to grow healthy relationships.
 Recognize unhealthy habits leading to dysfunctional relationships.

 - Healing Anxiety and Depression – Discover clinical and practical ways you can start to heal anxiety and depression.
-Identify underline issues and healthy ways to address them.
+Identify underlying issues and healthy ways to address them.

 - Family Counseling – Watch a family counseling session and hear how drugs and alcohol affect family dynamics and can impact mental and emotional growth.

-- When a Man Loves a Women – Watch a movie that unpacks the complexity of being married to an addict.
+- When a Man Loves a Woman – Watch a movie that unpacks the complexity of being married to a person with an addiction.

-- Follow up to When a Man Loves a Women – Dive into the unhealthy marital relationship and learn how to overcome the dysfunction.
+- Follow up to When a Man Loves a Woman – Dive into the unhealthy marital relationship and learn how to overcome the dysfunction.

 ARIZONA DUI SERVICES IS HERE TO HELP

 If you have been arrested for a DUI and are looking to complete your DUI Alcohol and Drug Screening, Arizona DUI Services is here to help!
 Arizona DUI Services is licensed and approved to offer the recommended DUI treatment.
 The beauty of our services is that they are entirely online, making them convenient.
 Our services are MVD-approved, making them relevant, and our services are affordable, making them valuable.
 Click here to start your 20 Hours of Treatment today.

 Robin Fernandez is the Licensed Independent Substance Abuse Counselor (LISAC) and is available to answer any of your questions or concerns Monday – Thursday from 10 am to 4 pm.